kyoung/trek/PMO.md

     - [x] have radiation be dampened by the accretion disks / dust cloud objects
     - [x] have the dust inform the particle density environmental value
     - [x] have the particle density figures corelate to max-possible warp speed
-        - this gets super annoying... let's balance this a bit more
+        - this gets super annoying... let"s balance this a bit more
         - [x] when the nav drops out of warp, display a message to the conn screen (socket it)
         - [x] when the computer detects a lower required speed, drop to that speed, not zero
         - [-] play with lowering the particle density some more
-        - [-] the visible gas clouds don't seem to line up with the observed particle density
+        - [-] the visible gas clouds don"t seem to line up with the observed particle density
     - [x] display the distribution of gas clouds on the sector screen
     - [x] have clouds appear more radially, and at harmonics
 - [x] have warp drive be a charge-depleting action on the nacelles